Seravo/wordpress/README.md

 ├── Vagrantfile # Advanced vagrant environment and scripts packaged in Vagrantfile │
-├── tests # Here you can include tests for your WordPress instance │   └── rspec
+├── tests # Here you can include tests for your WordPress instance │
-│       └── baseline.rb # Our baseline tests use rspec/poltergeist/phantomjs since we have found them very effective.
-│       └── anything.rb # Your own test suite files can be named anything *.rb.
-│
 ├── nginx # Here you can have your custom modifications to Nginx which are also used in production │   └── examples.conf # Some examples to get started